tanboonjoon/main/docs/DeveloperGuide.md

 <!-- @@author A0140037W -->
 ### ClearCommand
 The ClearCommand will erase TaskForce data and history upon executed.
 A confirmation dialog will appear to get user's confirmation before proceed to do the irreversable operation.
-User is adviced to use arrow key and space bar to select the option on the confirmation dialog in the absent of a mouse.
+The user can use arrow key and space bar to select the options on the confirmation dialog.

 <!-- @@author A0135768R -->